xmake-io/xmake-docs/guide/faq.md

 $ make
 ```

+!> On macOS, you may need to run `export SDKROOT=$(xcrun --sdk macosx --show-sdk-path)` before configuration so header files can be found at build time.

 ### Loading debugging

 If the compilation is complete, we can load the Xmake binary core we just compiled and run the local Lua script.